The Angel Oak

 This set of photos honors the efforts of a petition to halt construction on John’s Island, South Carolina that would encroach on an area of land boasting an Oak tree estimated to be between 1,400 and 1,500 years old.

-On the petition link even if you don’t sign you will be able to read pages of interesting comments and pleas from residents who have fond memories of climbing the branches as children, plus exclamations by tourists who have visited the area specifically to see the Angel Oak, and the tree is so significant to locals, a nearby elementary school carries its’ name.
+On the petition link there are pages of interesting comments and pleas from residents who have fond memories of climbing the branches as children, plus exclamations by tourists who have visited the area specifically to see the Angel Oak, and the tree is so significant to locals, a nearby elementary school carries its’ name.
 Picnics, weddings and reunions are held to this day in the Angel Oak Park free of charge, including an annual summer Arts event, “Evening under Angel Oak” featuring live music, drama and other activities.

-This summer my husband and I drove through South Carolina and took a short detour to John’s Island.
+During August, 2008 my husband and I drove through South Carolina and took a short detour to John’s Island.
 We drove through wicked rains at the edge of Tropical storm Faye, so when we arrived at Angel Oak park no one else was there.
+Fortunately rain subsided long enough to take photos.
 The tree trunk and lower branches are so immense, they have been propped up with stakes and heavy cables here and there, which is a little intrusive when taking photos, but obviously necessary.
 Growth is spread outward more than upward, occupying an enormous space at least 150 feet wide.

 It occurred to me that this tree has lived through one serious chunk of history, and wondered what was happening on our planet when The Angel Oak was knee-high to an acorn?
 1400 years ago it was the year 608 A.D., Common Era.
 Almost everything we are familiar with; our collective modern identity has been shaped by many of the events and people who lived and died since the Angel Tree established its first roots in the earth.